 UNITED KINGDOM – The British Beer and Pub Association (BBPA) announced on April 28th, off-trade beer sales declined 11% and on-trade beer sales declined 6% during the first quarter compared to the same period of 2008.
 It is the third consecutive quarter that off-trade beer sales have fallen, suggesting that declines in the on-trade have spread to retail sales as the UK falls deeper into recession.

 The trade body used its report to launch a fresh attack on Chancellor Alistair Darling, who last week used his Budget Speech to raise duty tax on all alcoholic drinks by an additional 2% above inflation in 2009.
 The trade body has warned that that last week’s duty rise, which made a pint of beer GBP0.05 more expensive, was attributed to the Chancellor “signing the death warrant” of the UK’s 56,000-strong pub sector.
 Up to 39 pubs are closing their doors permanently every week, the BBPA said.

 AUSTRALIA – The Australian wine industry, after losing some momentum in popular export markets like the U.S. and U.K. over the last couple of years, is lobbying the Australian government to prevent wine being taxed according to alcohol content, like beer and spirits.
 Currently, wine is taxed under the wine equalization tax, 29% on wholesale value.
-Even without the added tax, the value of Australian wine exports are already falling -13.6% as trends show consumers trading down to even cheaper wines.
+Even without the added tax, the value of Australian wine exports are already falling -13.6% as trends show consumers trading down to even cheaper wines, if you will not like to go down in quality, consider getting an extra income with fx trade.
 The Winemakers Federation of Australia stated that even though the additional tax on wine would generate an extra A$630 for the government, it would cost roughly 5300 jobs, mostly in regional areas